TMPGEnc 4.0 Xpress MPEG-2 Encoding Performance

 TMPGEnc 4.0 Xpress Windows Media Video Encoding Performance

-Now we're switching to Windows Media Video (WMV), and encoding the same video file as a 672x352 .wmv file.
+This time out, we're switching to Windows Media Video (WMV), and encoding the same video file as a 672x352 .wmv file.
 As with the previous tests, these are time-based and a smaller bar denotes higher performance.

 TMPGEnc 4.0 Xpress High-Definition Video Encoding Performance